NashTech-Labs/Studio-9/README.md

 # How to deploy Studio9 on Local?
 So for deploying the Studio-9 on local, we have to understand the sequence of the services to be deployed.
-But before deployment of services we need to see some pre-requisites for application.
+But before deployment of services we need to see some prerequisites for application.

-  ## Pre-requisites:
+  ## Prerequisites:
   - OS: Ubuntu 16.04 LTS - 4vCPUs and 16GB memory.
   - Mesos-marathon Cluster
   - AWS account